LiskArchive/lisk-explorer/README.md

 To start Explorer type the following command:

 ```
-docker-compose up
+docker-compose up -d
 ```

-It will build a local container based on the branch in your local directory.
+It will use lastest available version from local hub by default.

 #### Stopping application

-To stop current Explorer instance press `Ctrl+C` and wait for the process to stop.
 The following command will remove all containers defined by the `docker-compose.yml`.

 ```
-docker-compose down
+docker-compose down --volumes --rmi local
 ```

+#### Building other version than latest

+If you want to build other version you have to change the tag name in `docker-compose.yml`.
+You can also build from you local branch by adding `build .` under section `lisk-explorer:`.

 ### Manual Docker deployment